Diane Casas - President

 Edith is an active board member.
 She was a former Human Resource Specialist for the Illinois Department of Human Services.

-Diane Casas - Secretary
+Gianni Serrano - Secretary

 Carlos R. Charneco

 Carlos R. Charneco is a retired State Employee with 38 years of state civil service.
 A graduate from Northwestern University he started his career with the Illinois Department of Employment Security (IDES) in 1980 serving in multiple positions including Equal Opportunity Officer.
 He later worked for Central Management Services as the manager of the Diversity Enrichment Program and at the Illinois Department of Commerce & Economic Opportunity conducting EO compliance review of workforce centers.
 In 2009 Mr. Charneco was the recipient of the William J. Harris Award, established by National Association of State Workforce Agencies (NASWA) to recognize excellence in the field of equal opportunity (EO).
 He has served as the past President of the Illinois Association of Hispanic State Employees (IAHSE) and past President of the Illinois International Association of Workforce Professionals (IAWP).
-Mr. Charneco currently serves as vice chair of the State Hispanic Employment Plan Advisory Council.
+Mr. Charneco currently serves as Chair of the State Hispanic Employment Plan Advisory Council.

 Maria R. Crain